viscid-hub/Viscid/doc/tutorial/saving.rst

 HDF5 + XDMF
 -----------

 Grids (or lists of Fields) can be saved to an HDF5 + XDMF pair of files.
+Setting complevel greater than 0 enables gzip compression.

 .. code-block:: python